 Lucida LG-510-1/4 Student Classical Guitar is a decent quality instrument for the price (around $100).
 It has nylon strings and should be fine for most toddlers to be able to hold.
-This is obviously not a toy guitar, so some supervision will probably be needed when your child is playing with it.
+It is not a toy guitar, so some supervision will probably be needed when your child is playing with it.
 Learn more.

 Stagg C505 1/4-Size Nylon String Classical Guitar

 The Stagg C505 1/4-Size Nylon String Classical Guitar is very similar in price and quality to the Lucida that is mentioned above.
 It is a small quarter size, so it is a good size for really small kids.
 Learn more.

 WINZZ 30 Inches Real Kids Electric Guitar with Beginner Kit, Black